-This Judgement has been made using available evidence including a visit to this service.
 The school provides nutritious and healthy meals and recognises individual dietary need.
 The health and intimate care programmes of each young person are understood and sensitively managed.

-The young person Health Care Plans have been improved and information is now more readily available and presented in a clearer format.
-The records reviewed gave good detail to all health care needs, treatments and medication programmes.
+The young person Health Care Plans reviewed gave good detail to all health care needs, treatments and medication programmes.
 Parental agreement is recorded for all medical treatments and also when staff assistance with intimate and personal bathing and toileting routines is required.
-Dental, optical and hearing tests are routinely recorded and the school SENCO officer is involved in the monitoring process.
+Dental, optical and hearing tests are routinely recorded and the school SENCO officer monitors the records accordingly.